Last Updated on

 Having a plan keeps your blog active and regular, hence have particular columns which would always help your blog have regular postings.

 Besides that its all in your hands to design it.
 Networking through blogging is great learning.
 Blogging is probably one of the best decisions of my life that I am proud of.

 Blogging has changed me as a person, I am now more open to listening and accepting others opinions and thoughts.
 I have become more social (not the Facebook kind, but social towards people from different walks of life)

 Check out more about Blogging and the challenges.

 Since last year, I took it as a serious affair that can fuel my passion and at the same time earn me some decent money.
 Gradually, I have learned it as the way of working with utmost flexibility and becoming my own boss 🙂

 Update frequency was hampered and I was also not satisfied with my productivity.
-Gradually, I have learned that creating quality content is the main thing and over the period of time perfection will come naturally.
+Gradually, I have learned that creating quality content is the main thing and over a period of time perfection will come naturally.

 The best part about Blogging is, no one forced you to do it.
 It’s your business and at the end of the day, you have to answer yourself.
-So making actionable plans is very importance.
+So making actionable plans is very important.
 Strategize your blogging plans and work for it.